Doing great things, while staying small

 With more than 60 years of experience in the field, our company is a reliable and professional partner for solving your dredging problems.

 Baggerbedrijf De Boer – Dutch Dredging is a medium size dredging company, based in Sliedrecht in the Netherlands.
 The total scope of activities consists of dredging, surveying and related marine operations in the fullest sense.

-At Baggerbedrijf De Boer – Dutch Dredging, our stakeholders may count on quality and reliability, which are the keywords for our organisation and our personnel.
+At Baggerbedrijf De Boer – Dutch Dredging, our stakeholders may count on quality and reliability, which are the keywords for our organization and our personnel.

-Our ‘medium’ size guarantees an organisation ‘small enough’ to provide short and clear communications lines, quick decision making and flexibility, but ‘big enough’ to guarantee sufficient technical know how, expertise and financial back-up.
+Our ‘medium’ size guarantees an organization ‘small enough’ to provide short and clear communications lines, quick decision making and flexibility, but ‘big enough’ to guarantee sufficient technical know-how, expertise and financial back-up.

-In our opinion, working with mother nature requires environmental concern and safety and we try to live up the latest standards in this field.
+We believe that working with mother nature requires environmental concern and safety and we aim to live up to the latest standards in this field.

 60 years Baggerbedrijf De Boer

 In 2020, Baggerbedrijf De Boer celebrates her 60 year anniversary.
 The company specializes in maintenance dredging and is active in more than twenty countries, ranging from the Netherlands to New Zealand, and from Kazakhstan to Brazil to Egypt.